immunefi-team/Bounty_Boosts/ZeroLend/29122 - [SC - High] All reward tokens can be stolen by an attacker ....md

 # All reward tokens can be stolen by an attacker due to misaccounting in distributeEx

-Submitted on Thu Mar 07 2024 12:58:55 GMT-0400 (Atlantic Standard Time) by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 7th 2024 at 18:58:55 UTC by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29122